unix-ninja/redteamnotebook/Readme.md

 ## Setting it up

 It is recommended to use a Python virtual environment (though it's not a requirement to do so.)

-Using pipenv, you can follow these steps:
+You can follow the steps below.

+### Using pipenv

+Make sure you have pipenv installed.
+You can install with pip3 or your package manager before proceeding.

 ```
 $ git clone https://github.com/unix-ninja/redteamnotebook.git